CandleLibrary/Wick/README.md

  ```
 A script defined this way will be activated when the property it's bound to changes.
 It receives the value of that property as an argument as with the same name as the property.
 There are additional arguments these script receive, which we'll go into detail later.

-Finaly, a shockwave bound to an input elements `value` attribute will provide two way binding for that element.
+Finally, a shockwave bound to an input elements `value` attribute will provide two way binding for that element.
 User updates to the input will cause event messages to be created and sent through the component, and Javascript property updates will cause the of the input to change.

 ```HTML
 <input type="text" value="((name))">